benknight/benknight.me/README.md

-Just your standard everday Github user page, built using Jekyll.
+Just your standard everyday Github user page, built using Jekyll.